nikolasfil/Knowledge-Gitbook/git_signed_commits.md

-## Adding An Existing SSH key as a signing key
+## Adding An Existing SSH key as verification for github Commits

 Take the public ssh key .
 Go to SSH and GPG keys , add it as a signing key .
 Then head to the terminal